CueBaZe/Automatic-file-sorter/README.md

 4. Then you start the script from CMD or Powershell

    Now it should put the file you download into the folder where it belongs.

+   The first time you do it.
+It takes all file from the source that belong in one of the folders.